-And also, bear in mind that as they are concern with your well-being, they are keen on giving advice to help you get through this situation.
+Also, bear in mind that as they are concerned with your well-being, they are keen on giving advice to help you get through this situation.
 So hear them out as well.
 Remember that communication is a two-way street.

 If you think that you are not prepared to take any advice but you just want to talk and be heard, let them know right away.

 In case you are alone in your apartment, take advantage of the technology that we have today.
-Call your friends and family via WhatsApp or Viber or Facebook.
+Call your friends and family via WhatsApp, Viber, or Facebook.